MoMadenU/msfs2020-skyvector/README.md

 # msfs2020-skyvector

-A moving map for that connects MSFS 2020 to SkyVector.com
+A moving map for that connects MSFS 2020 to SkyVector.com.
+A preview of it working can be found [Here](https://youtu.be/mP5gA6EbgHw)

 ## Status

 [msfs2020-skyvector](https://github.com/MoMadenU/msfs2020-skyvector) is currently being released as a beta.
+Only Google Chrome is being support at this time

 ## Releases and Download